ksu-is/MyMoney-ExpenseTracker/Projectroadmap.md

     - Add code to confirm if the expense was saved to the database or not [X]
 8. Add code to record and view expenses by date and category [X]
     - Fix issue with query to view by date [X]
-9. If time permits, add code to run analysis on spending habits []
+9. If time permits, add code to run analysis on spending habits [X] - Tells you wether expenses are up or down for the current month by percentage
 10. Schedule presentation time []
 11. Create power point [] - started
 12. Present []